Mission House (Mackinac Island): Dormitory

 The Mission House was designed as an American Indian boarding school for students of Native American, meti, and Euro-American ancestry.
 The students were boarded at the school, taught manual crafts and rudimentary liberal arts, and trained to adopt the standards and living patterns characteristic of New England and the American East Coast.
 In 1827, 112 students were enrolled in the school.

 The Mission House was constructed as a two-story building.
 It was built in a spare, utilitarian style suitable for its purpose.
 There has been little exterior decoration on the building since its original construction in 1825.
-The dormitory structure was built with local sawn timbers from nearby Mill Creek, and a close study of these timbers enabled archeologists to reconstruct what kind of steel saw had been used to cut the logs and even how fast the saw blade had moved.
+The dormitory structure was built with local sawn timbers from nearby Dousman's Mill, and a close study of these timbers enabled archeologists to reconstruct what kind of steel saw had been used to cut the logs and even how fast the saw blade had moved.

 The Mission House was the largest structure of a complex that also included a church, the Mission Church (built 1829–30), and nearby fields for training students in agriculture.
 The Ferry family lived in this house for 12 years, from 1825 until 1837.
 Here their son, Thomas W. Ferry, a future U.S. Senator, was born in 1827.

 Hotel

 The Mackinac Mission never succeeded in financially supporting itself and, in the late 1830s, its functions were undermined by the decline of the upper Great Lakes fur trade.
 In 1837, Michigan Territory was admitted to the Union as a state, and the Ferry family moved to what was to become Grand Haven.
 The Mackinac mission complex was abandoned.

 The decline of the fur trade was caused by "civilization" and the increasing immigration of settlers and homesteaders into Michigan.
 For many decades in the early and mid-19th century, Mackinac Island was a key junction point for the short-run lake steamboats of the day.
 Many immigrants to Lake Michigan changed boats at Mackinac Island, and needed places to stay during their stopovers.
 In 1849 Edward Franks bought the unused Mission House, added a third story to the two-story structure, and reopened it as a hotel/boarding house.
 He did not change the structure's name.

+For a brief period in 1862, the hotel was used to hold three Confederate political prisoners while quarters were being prepared for them at Fort Mackinac.
 After the Civil War, pleasure travel increased in northern Michigan, and the Mission House readapted itself as a somewhat spartan excursion resort.
 As the 20th century began, however, the aging building was increasingly ill-adapted to provide a comfortable experience to travelers.
 The Great Depression dealt the Mission House a blow from which it could not recover.
 The hotel, still operated by the Franks family, closed in 1939.